 Sometimes, the simpler the dish, the better.
-These two simple dishes by Chef Eneitra Beattie from the Brown Forman Corporation are not only simple but also flavorful.
+These two simple dishes by Chef Eneitra Beattie from the Brown-Forman Corporation Bourbon Street Cafe are not only simple but also flavorful.
 Whip up both dishes in no time and enjoy the fresh flavors of summer.
 We hope you enjoy!

 Diced Summer Squash Sauté